pedroni/pedroni/src/posts/learning-a-new-programming-language.en.md

 ---
-title: "Learning a New Programming Language After 8 Years of Experience"
+title: 'Learning a New Programming Language After 8 Years of Experience'
-date: "2025-08-30"
+date: '2025-08-30'
 excerpt: "I've been programming professionally for over 8 years, programming was my hobby, but somewhere along the way I started losing my passion.
 Sticking to PHP and JavaScript made my work feel repetitive, like I was stuck in an infinite loop, repeating the same patterns.
 I want to go back to the beginning.
 Back to when I was exciting of learning something new.
 I want a fresh start.
 I want to learn a new language.
 But how?"
-tags: ["programming", "learning", "languages", "hobby"]
+tags: ['programming', 'learning', 'languages', 'hobby']
-keywords: ["programming languages", "learn", "software engineering", "hobby"]
+keywords: ['programming languages', 'learn', 'software engineering', 'hobby']
-category: "Programming"
+category: 'Programming'
 ---

 For the past 8 years, programming has been my profession, but it started as a hobby, that I was passionated about.
 For a few months, maybe years, I started losing my passion for programming.